 Skincare experts suggest that everyone should moisturise at least twice a day irrespective of the type of skin we have—once in the morning and once at night.

-Select your natural moisturisers by richness and weight
+3. Select natural moisturisers by richness and weight

-Night: This is the time when our skin (both dry and oily) may have lost its lustre and needs extra overnight rejuvenation.
-Moisturising our skin with the right natural moisturiser after cleanings can replenish the skin with moisture, minerals, vitamins and antioxidants.
-This is when it’s good to use creams containing higher and richer concentrations of natural oils like Sweet Almond Oil, Acai Oil, Calendula Oil, Evening Primrose Oil, Rosehip Oil, and Tamanu Oil, which work at repairing the skin as we sleep.
+Night: Night time is when our skin (both dry and oily) may have lost its lustre and needs extra overnight rejuvenation.
+Moisturising our skin with the right natural moisturiser after cleaning with silky olive oil cleanser, can replenish the skin with moisture, minerals, vitamins and antioxidants.
+This is when it’s good to use creams containing higher and richer concentrations of natural oils like Sweet Almond Oil, Acai Oil, Calendula Oil, Evening Primrose Oil, Rosehip Oil, and Tamanu Oil, which help repaire the skin as we sleep.

 Oily skin types should use a very light natural moisturiser like Refreshing Citrus Lotion which has naturally occurring vitamin C, antioxidants, and an all active ingredient profile.
 This super-light-weight but nutrient rich moisturiser has super star ingredients like camu camu, a wild harvested superfruit that leaves oily skin refreshed and balanced, carrot oil, organic aloe vera, and organic rosehip oil to name a few of the goodies.

-On the contrary, dryer skin types, should use slightly richer formulated creams such as our Nourishing Eye and Face Cream, or even richer still our Face Superfood, both are formulated with antioxidants from acai oil along with a full range of other active ingredients and are equipped with a natural preservative system.
-These products give the skin a plumpness yet are able to penetrate deep into the skin to do their work.
+On the contrary, dryer skin types, should use slightly richer formulated creams such as our Nourishing Eye and Face Cream, or even richer likel Rejuvenating Face Superfood, both are formulated with antioxidants from acai oil along with a full range of other active ingredients and are equipped with a natural preservative system.
+These products give the skin a plumpness by penetrating deep into the skin to do their work.

-The right natural moisturiser can also work as a primer, to help prevent synthetic chemicals of make-up from entering the deeper layers of the skin.
+The right natural moisturiser can also work as a primer, which helps prevent synthetic chemicals of make-up from entering the deeper layers of the skin.
 Moisturising first with our Refreshing Citrus Lotion provides a perfect mat smooth finish to apply makeup to, while providing the skin a layer of nutrition.

 We tend to apply moisturiser straight onto dry skin, which has dead skin cells.
-According to Healthline the epidermis, which is the thin outer layer of our skin, works as a barrier between the skin and the external environment.
+According to Healthline, the epidermis is the thin outer layer of our skin and it works as a barrier between the inner skin and the external environment.
 The dead skin on the epidermis does not let moisture reach the inner skin.
-Therefore, it’s always good to exfoliate with our Reviving Sea Salt Exfoliant and then moisturise.
-This allows the skin to breathe, hydrate and better receive the benefits of all of the natural, organic and wild harvested ingredients in our New Zealand natural skin care products.